 Our business affairs are managed under the direction of our board of directors, which is currently composed of nine members.
-Seven of our directors are independent within the meaning of the independent director guidelines of .
+Seven of our directors are independent within the meaning of the independent director guidelines of the New York Stock Exchange.
 Immediately prior to this offering, our board of directors will be divided into three staggered classes of directors.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring, as follows: